berkeley-scf/tutorial-databases/R-and-Python.md

     ## # … with 5 more variables: displayname <chr>, upvotes <int>,
     ## #   downvotes <int>, age <int>, accountid <int>

-The `collect` statement after the filtering is needed because dplyr uses lazy evaluation when interfacing with databases – it only does the query and return results when the results are needed.
+Note that uses lazy evaluation when interfacing with databases – it only does the query and return results when the results are needed (in this case when we call `head`).

 # 3 Manipulating datasets quickly in memory in R and Python